TurtleEngr/gitproj/doc/user-doc/config.md

 # Precedence

-There are over 20 config variables for managing the git-proj subcommands.
+There are over 20 config variables for managing the git-proj sub-commands.
 Their "scope" is defined by the file they are in.
 Definitions "closer" to the project directory have higher precedence.
 Think of this as a sieve, with variables looked for in the following order, where the last definition wins.

-       Scope           Access    Locaton
+       Scope           Access    Location
     1. System          --file    /etc/gitconfig
        gitproj, global --file    /usr/share/doc/config/gitconfig
     2. Global, user    --global  ~/.gitconfig